-As a Swabian family business, values such as reliability, awareness of tradition and partnership are particularly important to us.
+As a southern German family owned business, values such as reliability, awareness of tradition and partnership are particularly important to us.
 You are at the centre of all our actions.
 Our customer.
 We have made it our business to ensure your satisfaction.
 As part of the JUDO family, you benefit from our many years of experience, our deep understanding of the HVAC sector and the reliability and know-how of an international, innovative and renowned specialist in water treatment.

 Our headquarters with administration and central repair department is located in Winnenden near Stuttgart.

 Only a stone’s throw away from our headquarters is the JULIUS DOPSLAFF Campus, our seminar centre.
 The building also houses our customer service, the technical centre and the Baden-Württemberg sales office.